Government Engineering College, Mananthavady: Courses offered

-There are four full time B.Tech. courses - Computer Science & Engineering with intake of 66 student, Electronics & Communication Engineering with intake of 132 student, Electrical & Electronics Engineering with intake of 66 student and Mechanical Engineering with intake of 66 student,around 1300+ students are studying.
+There are four full time B.Tech. courses - Computer Science & Engineering with intake of 66 student, Electronics & Communication Engineering with intake of 132 student, Electrical & Electronics Engineering with intake of 66 student and Mechanical Engineering with intake of 66 student, around 1300+ students are studying.
 There are two M.Tech. courses.
 M.Tech. in Communication Engineering & Signal Processing started in 2011 with intake of 18 students.
 A new M.Tech. course on Computer Science & Engineering with specialization in Networks and Security started in 2014 with intake of another 18 students.
 B.Tech.
-Course in Computer Science & Engineering has been accredited by NBA(National Board of Accreditation) from 2017 to 2021.
+Course in Computer science and engineering, Electronics and communication engineering, Electrical and electronics engineering, Mechanical engineering has been accredited by NBA(National Body of Accreditation).

 Faculty

 The faculty are selected by the Public Service Commission, Kerala, on a merit basis.

 Staff advisory system

 Immediately after admission to the college, each student is assigned a staff adviser.
 The staff adviser guides the student in curricular and extracurricular activities during the period of study in the college.